 Our engagement approach

 The Australian Pesticides and Veterinary Medicines Authority (APVMA) aspires to be a global leader in agricultural and veterinary (agvet) chemicals regulation for the benefit of Australia.
-This vision is built on meaningful stakeholder engagement and strong partnerships, recognising that our regulatory decisions affect a diverse range of people, businesses, and organisations.

 Our engagement model

-Our engagements are structured across 3 levels:
+Our engagement groups are structured across 3 levels:

-- Strategic – APVMA Advisory Group and the National Registration Scheme (NRS) Advisory Group.
+• Strategic – APVMA Advisory Group and the National Registration Scheme (NRS) Advisory Group.

-- Operational – Agricultural Chemical and Veterinary Medicine Working Groups.
+• Operational – Agricultural Chemical and Veterinary Medicine Working Groups.

-- Informational – Registrants Information Update and From Farm to Family – your agvet news.
+• Informational – Registrants Information Update and From Farm to Family – your agvet news.

 The National Registration Scheme (NRS) Advisory Group